DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Notice

 Due to popular player suggestion, the max sale price on the market `encrypted gang memory shard` will be increased 10x, There are other items' max price that could be adjusted, here I just notify you guys to avoid potential market shock

 ## Updates

+### 0.1871

+- Fixed issue when translation fails sometimes the messages shows `[Object Object]` instead of falling back to original message
+- Fix leaderboard UI issue where the value is not aligned correctly
+- Several Optimization

 ### 0.1870